ketamean/simple-threads/src/locals-notes.md

 ```
 # Notifications
 ## One notification
 - username: the user (other than this user) who relates to this comment
 - userId: userId of the above username
 - avatarImagePath
-- one of the followings:
-  - comment: `true` if this notification is "${username} commented on your post"; otherwise, it will not be given
-  - like: `true` if this notification is "${username} liked your post"; otherwise, it will not be given
-  - follow: `true` if this notification is "${username} started to follow you"; otherwise, it will not be given
+- content
 - link:
   - if the notification relates to a post, this attribute will contain the link to the post-comment page.
 In case the notification relates to commenting, the comment will be bublled to the top of the list of comments
   - if the noti relates to a user, this attribute will contain the link to the user profile